ohbm/osr2020/formats.md

 <!-- <img align="right" src="../img/nounproj-emergent.png" alt="emergent" width="15%" hspace="20"> -->

-Emergent sessions are 15 minutes long.
+Emergent sessions may be variable length from 15 minutes to one hour.
 They can be framed as conversations which you would like to have in an open format among your peers.

-You may use these sessions to invite contributions to your collaborative project, hold an open forum to discuss a development on social media, follow up on a discussion started in the main meeting, or basically anything you would like!
+You may use these sessions to invite contributions to your collaborative project, hold an open forum to discuss a development on social media, follow up on a discussion started in the main meeting, hold a panel discussion, or basically anything you would like!
 You are equally welcome to share other research findings or practices which do not fit into one of the [themes](themes.md) we are promoting.
 You are welcome to book an emergent session via the [submit](submit.md) page now, or wait until you are at the meeting itself.